-The routes of administration of the various pain formulas are varied including the topical gels and creams, solutions for iontophoresis, oral capsules (regular and sustain release), sublingual and buccal tablets, nasal sprays, rectally suppositories, and injectables.
+The routes of administration of the various pain formulas vary including topical gels and creams, solutions for iontophoresis, oral capsules (regular and sustain release), sublingual and buccal tablets, nasal sprays, rectal suppositories, and injectables.

 We use a wide range of transdermal bases to transport the medications through the skin.
 We prepare the first generation Pluronic Lecithin Organo gel (PLO), a Vanishing Lecithin Organo gel (VLO), a proprietary Vanishing Penetrating Cream (VPC), Speed Gel, and various anhydrous gels.

 Generally we use the first generation PLO gels less because they leave a sticky residue many of our patients find unacceptable.
-The VPC gels are more acceptable and equally or more effective.
-The speed gel is a fluid transdermal gel that is well suited to deliver medications to an area such the ear.
-We treated an 84-year-old female patient presenting with neuropathic pain shooting from the roof of her mouth diagonally into her eye.
-After consulting with the physician, who did not want to use injections because of her age and just the fact they would be invasive.
-We decided to use a mixture of Bupivicaine, Gabapentin and Ketamine to treat her pain.
-I decided to use a flavored PLO gel because of its sticky nature as the vehicle and apply it under her denture.
+The VPC gels are more acceptable and equally are more effective.
+The speed gel is a fluid transdermal gel that is well suited to deliver medications to an area such as the ear.
+We treated an 84-year-old female patient with neuropathic pain shooting from the roof of her mouth diagonally into her eye.
+After consulting with the physician, who did not want to use injections because of her age and the fact that they would also be invasive, we decided to use a mixture of Bupivicaine, Gabapentin and Ketamine to treat her pain.
+We decided to use a flavored PLO gel, because of its sticky nature, as the vehicle and apply it under her denture.
 About an hour after leaving the pharmacy, the lady called and reported that 97% of her pain was gone.
-I feel this case is an excellent demonstration of the working partnership of Physician, Patient and Pharmacist solving an individual’s unique problem.
+I feel this case is an excellent demonstration of the working partnership of Physician, Patient and Pharmacist in solving an individual’s unique problem.

-Chronic neuropathic pain results from many origins, that result in functional changes due to diseases e.g. diabetic peripheral neuropathy, post herpetic neuralgia, complex regional pain syndrome type I (formerly RSD), fibromyalgia, post-surgical neuropathy, post-trauma neuropathy, and neuropathies with no know cause, share the same pathway of sensory input and central recognition.
-Compounding allows the physician to chose multiple drugs to affect these pathways with different mechanisms of actions to increase efficacy while decreasing adverse drug reactions.
+Chronic neuropathic pain results from many origins that result in functional changes due to diseases (e.g. diabetic peripheral neuropathy, post herpetic neuralgia, complex regional pain syndrome type I [formerly RSD], fibromyalgia, post-surgical neuropathy, post-trauma neuropathy and neuropathies with no known cause) and share the same pathway of sensory input and central recognition.
+Compounding allows the physician to choose multiple drugs to affect these pathways with different mechanisms of actions to increase efficacy while decreasing adverse drug reactions.

 One concern of physicians treating patients with chronic pain is the patient’s exposure to acetaminophen, which not only may be in their pain medications but also in many over the counter products.
-We can compound the medications acetaminophen free, with nonsteroid anti-inflammatory drugs (NSAID) e.g. Ketoprofen, Ibuprofen or Dextromethorpan.
-An example of a dextromethropan/Hydrocodone dose might be dextromethropan 60mg, Hydrocodone 5 mg capsule.
-There are two primary advantages to this product: the physician has eliminated the acetaminophen; the combination remains a class III drug since the dose of dextromethropan is therapeutic.
-Dextromethorpan (DM) is a N-methyl-d- aspartate (NMDA) receptor antagonist allows the opioid dose to be reduced by 40 to 60% to reduce side effects of high opioid doses.
-For cancer patients or patients on long term high dose opiod therapy, the physician can introduce DM to the dosage regimen titrating the DM up while titrating the opiod down until there is adequate pain relief without side effects.
+We can compound the medications acetaminophen free, with non-steroidal anti-inflammatory drugs (NSAIDs) (e.g. Ketoprofen, Ibuprofen or Dextromethorpan).
+An example of a Dextromethropan/Hydrocodone dose might be Dextromethropan 60mg, Hydrocodone 5 mg capsule.
+There are two primary advantages to this product.
+First, the physician has eliminated the acetaminophen; the combination remains a class III drug since the dose of dextromethropan is therapeutic.
+Dextromethorpan (DM) is a N-methyl-d- aspartate (NMDA) receptor antagonist which allows the opioid dose to be reduced by 40% to 60% to reduce side effects of high opioid doses.
+Secondly, for cancer patients or patients on long term high dose opioid therapy, the physician can introduce DM to the dosage regimen, titrating the DM up while titrating the opioid down until there is adequate pain relief without side effects.

-We have the training, expertise, chemicals, equipment, and certified clean room to work with you physician to tailor a medication to relive your pain.
+We have the training, expertise, chemicals, equipment and certified clean room to work with you physician to tailor a medication to relieve your pain.

 , Klaff L